MinSalmy/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors
+# Rock-Paper-Scissors-Lizard-Spock
-Just a game
+Just a game with computer, where winner of the game is player with 5 points.